Network Function Virtualization (NFV)

 5. Why use it?

-2. Agility: A service provider can deploy a new network service for a customer in minutes rather than weeks.
+3. Agility: A service provider can deploy a new network service for a customer in minutes rather than waiting weeks for hardware delivery and rack installation.